 Dispelling Some Myths: An Attack of the "Vapours"

 Here at Tastes Of History we are avid watchers of the BBC's "Bargain Hunt".
-If you are unfamiliar with the show, two teams of amateur collectors have 60 minutes at an antiques fair to find and buy the best bargains possible.
+If you are unfamiliar with the show, two teams of amateur collectors have 60 minutes at an antiques fair to find and buy the three best bargains possible.
 Each team's three items are later sold at auction and the winning team is the one who makes either the biggest profit or the smallest loss.

 Part of each episode explores an item of local historical interest, but the main attraction is learning about antiques and collectables.
 Of the latter, one type of collectable that appears quite often are scent bottles.
 Double ended scent bottles, an example of which is pictured right, seem particularly popular with the competing teams.
 Typically dating to the Victorian or Edwardian eras, these items are essentially two bottles, complete with stoppers and a hinged cap, joined at their bases.
 In describing them, the show's experts usually explain that one end was for perfume, and the other contained smelling salts.
 The latter, it is claimed, was to revive ladies who had succumbed to a fainting fit because of the tight corsets they wore.
 There is no issue with someone carrying or using smelling salts, but why are we to believe that women regularly passed out?
-Where does this idea that wearing a corset leads to fainting fits?
+Where does the idea that wearing a corset leads to fainting fits?
 It all smells a bit too much like an urban myth.

 One popular theory is that women were fainting because their corsets were laced too tightly thereby restricting blood flow.
 Yet, search for Victorian period images and you will find pictures showing women horse riding, playing tennis, and engaging in other vigorous activities without hindrance while clearly wearing corsets.
 The tennis players pictured below are clearly wearing corsets as evidenced by the rigid looking bodice shape.